nih-cfde/c2m2/draft-CFDE_glossary/glossary.md

 **Insignia** - a grid of colored squares used to visually communicate FAIRness level.

-**Metadata** - a type of information entity usually defined as data about the data, understood as descriptors to understand the context of a dataset.
+<a name="metadata"></a>**Metadata** - a type of information entity usually defined as data about the data, understood as descriptors to understand the context of a dataset.
 For example, metadata about an FASTQ file may be file size or file creator.
 Metadata is often classified into descriptive metadata, structural metadata, administrative metadata, and provenance metadata, all of which provide context to the actual data/dataset.

 **Organization** - an entity comprising of multiple people, such as an institution or an association, that has a particular purpose.